HaiQue/stock-price/README.md

 # stock-price
-install dependencies with npm i run project with npm run dev
+install dependencies with npm install and run project with npm run dev